 It happens all the time— your rental season has come to a close and you forgot to update your listing rates for the new year.
 While it’s a simple oversight (you’re not trying to bait and switch!), travelers will see these rates and inquire.
 At best they will be annoyed and pay the extra money anyway, but at worst you could lose the booking.
 In this case, it’s best to honor the rates on your site at the time of inquiry.
 Guests will appreciate the gesture.

 While the benefits of staying in vacation rentals outweigh hotels in various ways, many travelers get frustrated after finding that their preferred dates aren’t available when the calendar indicates otherwise.
 This is when they might simply book a hotel room.
 Make sure your listing's availability calendar is up to date so travelers know when it's available.
-If there have been no recent changes, you can click Calendar is up to date in the dashboard to let us know.
+Your calendar updates automatically any time you get a booking.

 When guests are ready to check out, you don't want them left guess on what to do next.
 By sending your guests paperwork that explains the booking process from beginning to end, you make expectations crystal clear.
 If you want the dishwasher turned on before we leave, we can do that… but we need to know!